Please Judge My Book By Its Cover

 A heart.

-"A happy accident," my publisher said when he saw it.
-I thought it over for awhile—"always let it bake," a pro photographer once told me—and I went back to the photo the next day (having this much patience was so unlike former me).
+"A happy accident," my soon-to-be-absent publisher said when he saw it.
+I thought it over for awhile—"always let it bake" a pro photographer once told me—and I went back to the photo the next day (having this much patience was so unlike former me).
 I asked a graphic designer friend what he thought.
 He said the heart "makes the cover."
 It was meant to be.
 Serendipity.

 The heart of Scream Therapy is hope.
 The heart of my three-years-in-the-making book is strength, perseverance, connection, and community.
 The black, coiled heart is a companion for the one that beats so hard in my chest.